Your technique as it develops is mostly comprised of habit, more so than intentional movement.

 Your thumb can be helpful through the chording process, since you can basically anchor your hand in place using the back of the fretboard.
 If you already do this than you're ahead of the game, but if not, start to be aware of the control that it can give your chord, particularly when playing power or barre chords.

 Barre chords are tough to get used to, but if you practice them it'll help develop your finger strength and even get you more comfortable with less strenuous open chords.

 A good way to practice this is to simply barre notes with each finger.
 Don't worry about strumming if you don't want to.
 Rather just barre two, three or more notes at once until your fingers start getting used to it.
 Once that happens, incorporate your strumming.

 How Long Will it Take?Like I said before, being able to control your guitar is a pivotal point that you probably won't reach until your second or third year of playing.
 If you've just started and feel like that's a long way off, make sure you're getting a good daily dose of playing time in and you might get there a little quicker.

 It really just depends on the time you put into it and your natural abilities.
-These practice methods aren't meant to speed things up, but they're more than enough to point you in the right direction.
+These practice methods are enough to point you in the right direction.

 Being bossed around all day by your guitar is no fun, but once you get over that hump, it'll feel like you can learn and play just about anything.